stackedflows/Machine-Learning/README.md

 This is based on a 100 epoch training session and with a learning rate of 0.5.

 # Convolutional-Neural-Network : MNIST with Pytorch

+NOTE: bulk of code here is interpreted from external sources

     relevent files: MNIST.py
                     Inference.py